westwood846/wp-base/readme.md

 # Installation

+Clone this repo with the `--recursive` flag, it uses submodules.

-After cloning this repo just `vagrant up` to install the VM.
+After cloning just `vagrant up` to install the VM.
 It may be advisable to update wordpress and the theme (see below for instructions).
-If you just cloned the repo, you may also want to rename the remote so that you can use `origin` for your own repo: `git remote rename origin wp-base` (or any other name). `cp local-config-sample.php local-config.php` and optinally disable debugging and define keys and salts there.
+You may also want to rename the remote so that you can use `origin` for your own repo: `git remote rename origin wp-base` (or any other name). `cp local-config-sample.php local-config.php` and optionally disable debugging and define keys and salts there.

 Visit the wp instance on <http://localhost:8080/> and fill out the form to complete the installation.